Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: An SAE-based Approach

-Predicting $\bffS$ when $\bffY$ is unknown is a simple projection of the data onto the latent space, $\bffS=(\bffW\bffW^T)^{-1}\bffW\bffX$.
-This solution form is well-known from PCA except for the minor extension with $\mu$.
-The derivation of Equation \ref{eq:localsolution} is given is Appendix \ref{app:local}.
+When $Y$ is known, the factor estimates can be computed using the fixed-point equation detailed in the Appendix.
+When the outcome is unknown, the factor estimates are simply the projection of the data onto the latent space, $S=(W^T W)^{-1} W^T X$.
+This solution form is well-known from PCA of the predictors and outcome jointly, except for the minor extension with $\mu$.

-Next, we will focus on deriving the solution for encoded supervision, which can be similarly rewritten in terms of minimizing an $L_2$ loss.
-We assume a linear encoder, $\cA(\bffx)=\bffA\bffx$.
-Once again, we start with the $L_2$ loss corresponding to Equation \ref{eq:encoded} as